lucasktlee/posts/drafts/reflections-on-b-school.md

 ## People

-Wharton, to me, will always be defined by the people I have met, both classmates and faculty.
-There are, literally, too many to name individually, but I will say that I have had
+It feels a bit trite to say this, but Wharton will always be defined by the people I have met, both classmates and faculty.
+There are, literally, too many to name individually, but I will say that I have had the great pleasure of encountering a number of people whom I will continue to count among my dearest friends for years to come.

 ## Champagne problems